aochoa2/Network-Plus-Part-1/Module 1/networking-careers.md

 ### Research Questions

 1. **What kinds of networking jobs exist today?**
    Look into roles like network administrator, cloud network engineer, and data center technician.
-What do these jobs involve?
+What do these jobs involve? - According to Google, computer networking is a growing field with a variety of jobs opportunities such as network engineer which designs, implements, and maintain computer networks.
+Network administrators

 2. **How has the rise of cloud computing changed networking careers?**
    Explore how companies like AWS, Azure, and Google Cloud have centralized many networking functions.